Fast Ramsey Quantifier Elimination in LIRA (with applications to liveness checking): Benchmarks and Experiments

-The results show that the new elimination method outperforms the previous implementation in both elimination and solving times by several magnitudes.
-In the integer case, the generated output is so simple that the solver is faster than our elimination procedure.
+The results in \zcref{fig:elim_comp} show that the new elimination method outperforms the previous implementation in both elimination and solving times by several magnitudes.
+In the integer case, the generated output is so simple and easy to prove unsatisfiable that the solver is faster than our elimination procedure.
+However, as demonstrated above, the typical trend is that elimination time is dominated by solving time.